 This illustrated talk with Dr Helen Frisby, author of the Shire book Traditions of Death and Burial, explores the history and practice of wearing mourning going back into the Middle Ages.
 We’ll also look at how the custom continues to evolve nowadays, and what this might say about our relationships with the dead.

-By arrangement, the in-person version of this talk can also include the opportunity to see and handle items of mourning jewellery from the speaker's own collection.
+By arrangement, the in-person version of this talk can also include the opportunity to handle items of mourning jewellery from the speaker's own collection.

-I'm an internationally recognised expert on the history and folklore of death, dying and funerals.
-My publications include the Shire Library book 'Traditions of Death and Burial' (Bloomsbury, 2019) as well as various academic articles.
-Previously I've appeared on the History Channel discussing Victorian funerals with Johnny Vaughan, and on BBC radio talking about sin-eating and other historic funeral customs.
-I love working with all sorts of groups large and small, so do please get in touch to discuss your requirements.
+With a PhD on the history and folklore of death, dying and funerals, my publications include the Shire Library book 'Traditions of Death and Burial'.
+I've appeared on the History Channel with Johnny Vaughan, and on BBC and Australian national radio.
+I work with all sorts of groups large and small, and would love to hear from you!

 If you are interested in this talk and wish to contact the speaker, please complete the following form: